 Dr. David Rosowsky

-David V. Rosowsky was named Provost and Senior Vice President at the University of Vermont in May 2013.
-Prior to joining UVM, Dr. Rosowsky served as the 15th Dean of Engineering at Rensselaer Polytechnic Institute, and before that as Head of the Zachry Department of Civil Engineering at Texas A&M University where he also held the A.P. and Florence Wiley Chair in Civil Engineering.
+David V. Rosowsky was named Vice President for Research at Kansas State University in May 2021.
+Prior to joining Kansas State, Dr. Rosowsky served as Provost and Senior Vice President at the University of Vermont.
+Rosowsky also served the 15th Dean of Engineering at Rensselaer Polytechnic Institute, and before that as Head of the Zachry Department of Civil Engineering at Texas A&M University where he also held the A.P. and Florence Wiley Chair in Civil Engineering.
 The UVM Provost serves as the chief academic officer and is responsible for enhancing the University’s intellectual climate, strengthening instruction and scholarship, advancing diversity, creating an outstanding student experience, promoting student access to success, and identifying investments and efficiencies that lead to a thriving future for the University.

 Since 1990, Dr. Rosowsky has conducted research in the areas of structural reliability, performance of wood structural systems, design for natural hazards, stochastic modeling of structural and environmental loads, and probability-based codified design.
 His current research addresses three topics: (1) behavior of the built environment subject to natural hazards, most recently including the effects of climate change and adaptation, (2) modeling and analysis of load effects on buildings and other structures with particular emphasis on complex environmental phenomena, and (3) performance-based engineering for design, post-disaster condition assessment, and loss estimation studies.
 He currently serves on the Editorial Board of the journal Structural Safety and is a past editorial board member of the ASCE Journal of Infrastructure Systems, the ASCE Journal of Structural Engineering and the journal Natural Hazards Review.
 Dr. Rosowsky has authored or co-authored more than 150 papers in peer-reviewed journals and more than 140 papers appearing in conference proceedings.